ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 Create address prefixes for `10.10.11.0/24` and `10.10.12.0/24`.

 On the *VPC Infrastructure* menu, select "VPCs" under "Network.".
-Select VPC `wp_vpc` to get the details, then select "Address prefixes" and "New prefix."
+Select VPC `wp-vpc` to get the details, then select "Address prefixes" and "Create".

 ![Address Prefixes](images/addressprefixes.png)